Sanix-Darker/sanixdk.xyz/content/blogs/vibe-coding-is-a-good-poison.md

 ## WHY IT'S SUCH A GOOD POISON

 Because it fucking works... (well, most of the time) first try...For simple stuff.
-And for someone like me  a backend engineer who broke into a cold sweat the last time I had to debug a CSS alignment issue  the speed is intoxicating.
+And for someone like me who broke into a cold sweat the last time I had to debug a CSS alignment issue  the speed is intoxicating.

 Why spend hours fighting with CSS Grid when AI can give you a working layout in seconds?
 Why suffer through the pain of centering divs when you can just ask ChatGPT for help?